BratislavS/MIMO_DRL_Building_control/README.md

 This is the repository for the work presented in Applied Energy publication Svetozarevic, B., Baumann, C., Muntwiler, S., Di Natale, L., Zeilinger, M.N. and Heer, P., 2021.
 Data-driven control of room temperature and bidirectional EV charging using deep reinforcement learning: Simulations and experiments.
 Applied Energy, p.118127.  https://www.sciencedirect.com/science/article/pii/S0306261921014045.
-The code here was mainly written during the master thesis of C. Baumann at Empa.
+The code here was mainly written during the master thesis of C. Baumann at Empa Duebendorf in Switzerland.

 ## Installation